cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 5:** Multiple Root Modules

-1. Recognition of the pitfalls of having all environments in one root module and after having refactored their code heavily into modules, Developers realize it was a bad idea to define dev, staging and prod, all in the same root module.
+Developers recognize the pitfalls of having all environments in one root module.
+After having refactored their code heavily into modules, Developers realize it was a bad idea to define dev, staging and prod, all in the same root module.
 Developers realize terraform gets very slow and brittle when a root module is too large.

-So they break it all out, add more feature flags, and now need to manage more configuration (e.g. `.tfvars`)
-2. Transition to multiple root modules, each tailored to specific environments.
+1. Initiate the split of the monolythic root module into smaller, more manageable units while incorporating additional feature flags and expanding configuration management through `.tfvars` files.
+2. Move towards a structure where multiple root modules are used, each one precisely aligned with specific environments to enhance maintainability and performance.
+3. Recognize the efficiency gains and increased adaptability that came from segregating large root modules, leading to quicker
+   Terraform operations and easier adjustments per environment.

 :::warning New Problems
 1. Increased feature flags and configuration management using `.tfvars`.